maximtrp/mufi/README.md

 The Avett Brothers - Magpie and the Dandelion (2013) ⋆⋆⋆
 ```

-It will not output the styles that were selected randomly.
-To get this info, you need to use `-vv` flag.
+It will not output the names of styles that were selected randomly.
+To get all this info, you need to use `-vv` flag.
 See below.

 ### Verbosity